Probabilistic Surrogate Networks for Simulators with Unbounded Randomness

-Here inverting a simulator means to perform Bayesian inference over its inputs and latent variables given observed values of its output.
-This definition blurs the line between stochastic simulators and probabilistic models and is arguably a key point of probabilistic programming \citep{van2018introduction}.
-In this paper we specifically build on the \textit{inference compilation} (IC) framework of \citet{le2016inference} and its PyProb \citep{pyprob} realization.
-PyProb enables Bayesian inference in stochastic simulators written in existing programming languages via built-in inference engines, only requiring the user to annotate random variables in the original simulator source.
-The built-in inference engine communicates with and controls the simulator through a standardized interface that ensures compatibility across languages.
-This process is illustrated in~\figref{procedure} and is explained elsewhere in full technical abstraction \citep[chapt.~6]{van2018introduction}.
+Faster simulation via surrogate modeling is in itself useful.
+However, the speedup PSNs provide arguably has even greater impact on the ``inversion'' of simulators.
+Here inverting a simulator means performing Bayesian inference over latent variables given observed values of outputs.
+This definition blurs the line between stochastic simulators and probabilistic models and should be considered a key point of probabilistic programming~\citep{baydin2019etalumis}.
+In this paper we illustrate how PSNs leverage faster inference by employing them in conjunction with the neural network based \textit{inference compilation} (IC) framework~\citep{le2017inference} and its PyProb~\citep{pyprob} realization.
+PyProb is a probabilistic programming language (PPL) that enables Bayesian inference in stochastic simulators written in other programming languages~\citep{ppx}, by intercepting and controlling random number draws during simulator execution.
+This process is explained elsewhere in full technical detail~\citep[chapt.~6]{van2018introduction}.